camercu/oscp-prep/CHEATSHEET.md

 Members of the *Domain Admins* group have administrative privileges on the DC, so they are key targets.
 Large enterprises group multiple AD domains into a tree, and some go further, grouping trees into an AD forest. *Enterprise Admins* have full administrative rights over all DCs in the entire AD forest, and are the most valuable user accounts to compromise.

-The *Primary Domain Controller (PDC)* is the "master," and there can be only one in a domain.
+The *Primary Domain Controller (PDC)* is the master, and there can be only one in a domain.
 It's the one with the *PdcRoleOwner* property.
 This is the best DC to use when querying for domain information because it's the most up-to-date.

 *Lightweight Directory Access Protocol (LDAP)* is the protocol used to query and communicate with Active Directory.
 To communicate to a host (DC) using LDAP, we need to use it's Active Directory Services Path (ADSPath), which looks like: